mmiranda222/.statsuite/content/contribution/development guidelines.md

 - the reconciliated version
 - the local version

-The essence of resolving a conflict is to help git by writing the reconciliated version from the remote and the local versions.<br>
+The essence of resolving a conflict is to help git by writing the reconciliated version from the remote and the local versions.
-A merge can have more than one conflict. <br>
+A merge can have more than one conflict.
-A conflict generally does not concern a whole file but only a chunk of it.<br>
+A conflict generally does not concern a whole file but only a chunk of it.
 Once all conflicts are solved, let git know about it:
 ```
 $ git commit
 ```